John Nettles

-John Vivian Drummond Nettles (born 11 October 1943) is an English actor and author.
+John Vivian Drummond Nettles (born 11 October 1943) is an English actor, author, and historian.
 He is best known for his starring roles as detectives in the crime drama television series Bergerac (1981–1991) in the title role, and Midsomer Murders (1997–2011) as Detective Chief Inspector Tom Barnaby.
 He has also narrated several television series.

 Early life

 Nettles was born in St Austell in 1943.
 His birth mother was an Irish nurse who came to work in Great Britain during the Second World War.
 He was adopted at birth by carpenter Eric Nettles and his wife Elsie.

 As a youth, he attended St Austell Grammar School.
 In 1962 he went to study history and philosophy at the University of Southampton, where he developed an interest in acting, and after graduation he joined the Royal Court Theatre.